liuggio/liuggio.github.com/_posts/2014-05-8-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 ## Repository

-Now we have only to create one RepositoryInterface, maybe two, one for reading and one for writing, non parleremo di CQRS, o meglio per questo semplice Blog non serve, preferisco sempre scindere le interfacce e poi pensare all'implementazione se unirle.
+Now we have only to create one RepositoryInterface, maybe two, one for reading and one for writing, we will not talk about CQRS, maybe for this simple Blog is not needed, but I always prefer to separate the interface and then think about whether to implement them together.

 A repository:
 <blockquote>